SpiderInk/frogteam/README.md

 - Validation of Team Members to prompts, for now use Team Lineup view to manually validate that all members are aligned with a system prompt.
 If you see: TypeError: Cannot read properties of undefined (reading 'content') this is likely the issue.
 - If you paste into the prompt text area UI formatting may not work, it will save so just close and open the editor window for now.

-## Tasks
+## Tasks - Implementing Other Model Sources

-**Obsolete**

-- New Approach
+- Right now I am chasing models that support tool calls using the Langchain framework
+    - OpenAI from OpenAI
-    - Give each User input a unique id **done**
+        - gpt-4o **done**
-    - Track responses to a unique id **done**
+        - gpt-4-turbo **done**
-    - Make a new tool and allow the LLM to query history
-        - change this to ancient history or remove it

-- **For History**
-    1. If you start on the "Project Builder" there is no History in the conversation by default **done**
-        - this allows you to start fresh however the contents of existing files may be considered  **done**
-    2. Project Builder should collect from the user
-            - project name
+        - gpt-35-turbo **done**
-            - project sub-directory or project root
-            - project description/instruction
+    - AWS Bedrock
-            - Directed at: Use a Drop Down and choose either "Team" or a specific member
-            - Use a single Textarea and button for submit
-    3. If you start on the "Project Builder" a unique conversation id is generated and passed to all the history items **done**
-    4. On the new answer panel add "Respond to this Conversation" option
+        - Anthropic Claude 3.5 Sonnet **done**
+        - Anthropic Cluade 2 Haiku **done**
-        - Add Input question/assignment box on answer panels
+    - OpenAI on Azure
-            - in extension.ps openAnswerPanel(...)
-        - When this happens ProjectDescription/ProjectResponse pairs and/or MemberTask/MemberResponse pairs are used to create a historical conversation to be sent in with a new user thread
+        - gpt-4o **NEEDS TESTING**
+        - gpt-4-turbo **NEEDS TESTING**
+        - gpt-35-turbo **NEEDS TESTING**
-            - projectGo
+    - HuggingFace
+        - Is there a standard way I can do this.
+This is a research task for me.

+## Tasks - On Deck
+- **Now that we collect project name and directory** from the user in the Builder let's make a "Project" level at the top of the history tree
+    - Add a special history entry for when a project is first created and only store the three properties there
-            - queueMemberAssignment
+        - name, directory, problem

-        - The user can @Team or @Memeber in the response
+- **Extract the response form out of the Answer Panel**

-- Add a top level history event that maybe is parent of all project events  **done**
-    - basically input a record for the start of the question and what that question is  **done**
-    - show children  **done**

-- MAYBE: make standard commands to start a project and save the project file as a state file for the User Prompt
-    - **maybe the new approach is good and this is not needed**
+    - Use in Team Member Setup Panel as well so we can do directed top level not history included tasks from there.
+    - Look at the CSS MESS when solving this
+    - configuration for a time or token limit by model/team member
+        - implement team member token limits/time limits/request token limits
+        - this will require tracking
+        - the lead architect will need to be aware of these constrains when giving out assignments

 - BUG: sometimes toolCall definitions or results are bad and the process errors out
-    - maybe just try catch and report/log/add history what happened?
+    - Maybe just try catch and report/log/add history what happened? **done**
-- BUG: paste into prompt breaks HTML view until close/re-open (of that view) (data is saved correctly)
-- BUG: function call history seems to list number of characters as arguments make this more meaningful
-    - was this corrected? - nope, now they show args: [object Object]
+    - At this time the user can just try clicking "Go" again
 - MESS: generateUniqueId() in WebView HTML files needs consolidation
     - can a WebView use <script> tags for local files?
 - MESS: CSS in WebView HTML files needs consolidation
     - can a WebView use <style> tags for local files?

-- configuration for a time or token limit by model/team member
-    - implement team member token limits/time limits/request token limits
-    - this will require tracking
-    - the lead architect will need to be aware of these constrains when giving out assignments

-- Implementing Other Model Sources
-    - start by only abstracting queueMemberAssignment this means that the lead-architect will only work with openai models
-        - bedrock via boto3
-        - hugging face
-            - is there a standard way?
-        - bedrock gateway?
-            - Show people how to setup the converse API in ECS/Lambda
-        - azure?

-## Backlog
+## Tasks - Backlog
 - prompt library sharing platform
+    - MLFlow experiment tracking
-- add chromadb instance (optionally?)
+- add Chromadb instance (optionally?)
+    - on demand web crawl that will chunk and store in local Chroma
     - URL/Internet or local disc content
     - file type based
     - implement chunking strategy for the solutions code base
     - implement chunking strategy for the history
-- implement chunking strategy for documentation
+    - implement chunking strategy for project documentation
     - implement search history/code search
-- MLFlow experiment tracking
-- set up a queue to process requests from
+- set up a queue to process requests from (so the user can queue up tasks while operations are ongoing)
     - only process one item at a time
-- on demand web crawl that will chunk and store in local Chroma
-- enable RAG on/off for generation
 - In History
     - an icon for content vs function response
         - indicate success/fail (green checkmark vs red X)